mousetail/CellTail/README.md

 # Modifiers

-Special attribibutes can be set to modify how the program works:
+Special attributes can be set to modify how the program works:

 ## Input Mode